Uber reports more than 3,000 sexual assaults on 2018 rides

-That figure includes 229 rapes across the company’s 1.3 billion rides.
-The ride-hailing company noted that drivers and riders were both attacked, and that some assaults occurred between riders.
+That figure includes 235 rapes across the company’s 1.3 billion rides last year.
+The ride-hailing company noted that drivers and riders were both attacked and that some assaults occurred between riders.

-In 2017, the company counted 2,936 reported sexual assaults during 1 billion U.S. trips.
+In 2017, the company counted 2,936 reported sexual assaults — including 229 rapes — during 1 billion U.S. trips.
 Uber bases its numbers on reports from riders and drivers, meaning the actual numbers could be much higher.
 Sexual assaults commonly go unreported.

 “I suspect many people will be surprised at how rare these incidents are; others will understandably think they’re still too common,” Uber CEO Dara Khosrowshahi tweeted about the report.
 “Some people will appreciate how much we’ve done on safety; others will say we have more work to do.
 They will all be right.”

-Note: This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.
-It has also been updated to correct the name of RAINN’s press secretary.
-It is Erinn, not Emily.